olcf/wraprun/README.md

 	* On Titan this can be accomplished by loading the dynamic-link module before invoking the Cray compile wrappers `CC`,`cc`, `ftn`.
   * The library may be statically linked although this is not fully supported.

-* All executables must reside in a compute mode visible filesystem, e.g. Lustre.
+* All executables must reside in a compute node visible filesystem, e.g. Lustre.
 Executables will not be copied as they normally are.

 ## Disclaimer